Tom Clancy's Ghost Recon Wildlands: Controversy

 In March 2017, the Bolivian government expressed their dissatisfaction over the game's portrayal of their country as a violent narco-state, and filed a formal complaint to the French embassy in La Paz.
 Bolivia's Interior Minister Carlos Romero stated that the country has the standing to take legal action.

 Ubisoft responded with the following statement; "Tom Clancy's Ghost Recon Wildlands is a work of fiction, similar to movies or TV shows.
 Like all Tom Clancy's games from Ubisoft, the game takes place in a modern universe inspired by reality, but the characters, locations and stories are all fantasies created solely for entertainment purposes.
 Bolivia was chosen as the background of this game based on its magnificent landscapes and rich culture.
 While the game's premise imagines a different reality than the one that exists in Bolivia today, we do hope that the in-game world comes close to representing the country's beautiful topography, and that players enjoy exploring the diverse and open landscapes it moved us to create."

 Sales

 Wildlands was the best-selling retail game in both the UK and the US in March 2017, surpassing competitors including Horizon Zero Dawn and The Legend of Zelda: Breath of the Wild.
 It was also one of the biggest video game launches in 2017, and it became the fastest-selling title in the Tom Clancy's franchise, behind Tom Clancy's The Division.
 Wildlands was revealed to be the seventh best-selling retail game in 2017 by the NPD Group.
 More than 15 million players have played the game since its release.
+In May 2020, Ubisoft revealed that Wildlands (and 10 other games published by them in the 8th console generation) had sold over 10 million units by March 2020.